Transport processes, freezing, embolism

 I have studied primarily ozone deposition to vegetation and the mechanisms behind the process and currently I am interested in the potential role of BVOCs and aerosol load in ozone scavenging.
 I am also involved in research on C and N cycling in high-mountain pastures in the Pyrenees, studying the role of plant diversity

-Climate change, Ecosystem services, Ecosystem water-balance, Plant-water relations, Tree growth
+Climate change, Ecosystem services, Ecosystem water-balance, Plant-water relations, and Operations of Research Infrastructures